Security Model

 1. Local-Only

-Best for: Maximum security purists, users with physical backup USBs.
+Best for: Maximum security purists and users who maintain physical backup USBs.
+This is the “trust nobody” mode.

 2. Cloud-Stored